 During 2013, the Compensation Committee selected and retained Pearl Meyer & Partners LLC as its independent compensation consultant (the "Compensation Consultant").
 The Compensation Consultant reported directly to the Compensation Committee and the Compensation Committee retained authority to replace the Compensation Consultant or hire additional consultants at any time.
-A representative of the Compensation Consultant attended meetings of the Compensation Committee, as requested, and communicated with the chair of the Compensation Committee Chair meetings; however, the Compensation Committee made all decisions regarding the compensation of Sallie Mae's named executive officers.
+A representative of the Compensation Committee Chair meetings; however, the Compensation Committee made all decisions regarding the compensation of Sallie Mae's named executive officers.
 The Compensation Consultant also provided various executive compensation services to the Compensation Committee pursuant to a written consulting agreement with the Compensation Committee.
 Generally, these services included advising the Compensation Committee on the principal aspects of Sallie Mae's executive compensation program and evolving industry practices and providing market information and analysis regarding the competitiveness of our compensation program design.
 During 2013, the Compensation Consultant performed the following services:

-- Recommended a peer group of companies for benchmarking executive and director compensation; - Provided market-relevant information as to the composition of director and executive compensation; - Provided an update on legislative and regulatory changes that affect director and executive compensation; - · Provided views on the reasonableness of amounts and forms of director and executive compensation; - Reviewed drafts and commented on the Compensation Discussion and Analysis and related compensation tables for the proxy statement; and - · Identified trends and gave presentations on executive compensation trends and external developments.
+- Recommended a peer group of companies for benchmarking executive and director compensation; - Provided market-relevant information as to the composition of director and executive compensation; - Provided an update on legislative and regulatory changes that affect director and executive compensation; - Provided views on the reasonableness of amounts and forms of director and executive compensation; - Reviewed drafts and commented on the Compensation Discussion and Analysis and related compensation tables for the proxy statement; and - Identified trends and gave presentations on executive compensation trends and external developments.

 On April 8, 2013, the Compensation Committee considered the independence of the Compensation Consultant in light of SEC rules and NASDAQ listing standards.
-The Compensation Committee provided a questionnaire and received responses from the Compensation Consultant addressing the consulting firm's independence, including the following factors: (1) other services provided to Sallie Mae by the Compensation Consultant; (2) fees paid by the Company as a percentage of the Compensation Consultant's total revenue; (3) policies or procedures maintained by the consulting firm that are designed to prevent a conflict of interest; (4) any business or personal relationships between the individual consultants involved in the engagement and a member of the Compensation Committee; (5) any Common Stock owned by the individual consultant or the individual consultants involved in the engagement.
+The Compensation Committee provided a questionnaire and received responses from the Compensation Consultant addressing the consulting firm's independence, including the following factors: (1) other services provided to Sallie Mae by the Compensation Consultant; (2) fees paid by the Company as a percentage of the Compensation Consultant's total revenue; (3) policies or procedures maintained by the consulting firm that are designed to prevent a conflict of interest; (4) any business or personal relationships between the individual consultants involved in the engagement; and (a) member of the Compensation Committee; (5) any Common Stock owned by the individual consultant or the individual consultants involved in the engagement; and (a) any business or personal relationships between our executive officers and the Compensation Consultant or the individual consultants involved in the engagement.
 The Compensation Committee discussed these considerations and concluded that the work of the Compensation Consultant did not raise any conflict of interest.
 For more information on the Compensation Committee and the Compensation Consultant, please see the Compensation Discussion and Analysis section in this proxy statement.